 Neither the vessel White Pine, nor any of its crewmembers received any commendation or recognition whatsoever from the Coast Guard.
 The crew is still bitter.

 The White Pine was decommissioned in 1999 and sold to the government of the Dominican Republic and continues in service to the mariner, as they say.

 I took about two months for me to get my strength back and a year before I could get on a boat again.
 I saw the world as though it were now in Technicolor, compared to the black and white prior to the accident.
 I had a much heightened sense of awareness.
 That had faded somewhat, but still comes back strong as ever at times.
 I feel compelled to watch every survival story I see on TV and read every book about survival.
 I have a special insight for those people in survival situations that most people can never have.

 Kieffer seems outwardly unaffected by the incident, but he does not like to talk about it.

 Ben seems to have a little of the life taken out of him.
 I don’t think any of us fully recovered.

 Engineering Officer was Chief Machinery Technician Ray Evers, since retired, lives in Mobile and works for the USCG Aviation Training Center in Mobile.
-I spoke to Ray Evers.
+I’ve spoken to Ray Evers.
 He is talkative and remembers a lot of detail.
-Evers said the crew was ecstatic over finding us alive, and then after they had left port, they heard one had died.
+Evers said the crew was ecstatic over finding us alive, and then, after they had left port, they heard one had died.
 He said everyone was badly broken up over it.